- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 We have visited Rockport, Massachusetts many times.
 It is an easy journey from Boston (seriously, New England is soo driveable!), and it’s a beautiful destination that is perfect for couples, families, and travelers of all kinds.

 Though small, quaint, and relatively quiet, there are plenty of things to do in Rockport and the surrounding areas, like Gloucester, Manchester-by-the-Sea, and nearby Salem.

-Read along for our Cape Ann travel guide, focusing on where to stay and what to do, see, and eat in the magical town of Rockport.
+Read along for our Cape Ann travel guide, focusing on where to stay and what to do, see, and eat in the magical town of Rockport Massachusetts.

 Where is Rockport, Mass?

-You might be wondering just where Rockport is located.
+You might be wondering to yourself, just where is Rockport Massachusetts?
 This town of about 7,000 residents is found just 40 miles north of Boston in the North Shore region.
 Rockport is situated on the tip of the Cape Ann peninsula, an area which is also home to such famous seaside towns as Gloucester and Manchester-by-the-Sea.

 In under an hour’s drive, you can get from Boston to Rockport MA.
 Alternatively, you can take a commuter rail train from Boston to Rockport and arrive in 75 minutes.
 According to the schedule, trains depart approximately every hour from North Station.
 And of course, Boston is a major international airport, with hundreds of flights arriving daily.